MitchelPaulin/CTris/README.md

 # CTris
-A command line Tetris program written in C++.
+[CTris](https://snapcraft.io/ctris) is a command line Tetris program written in C++.
 Made to work in the standard 80x24 terminal of most linux systems.
 Also works pretty well on the Windows Linux subsystem.
 Implemented custom rendering, collision detection and rotation algorithms.

+You can install ctris directly from the snap store!
+>sudo snap install ctris

 ![demo](demo/demo.png)
 ![gameover](demo/demo_gameover.png)